Wolf Biermann: Deprivation of citizenship

 In 1976, while Biermann was on an officially sanctioned tour of West Germany, the GDR government stripped him of his citizenship.
-As later revealed, the SED Politbüro had made this decision in 1976 and hence way before the first concert in Cologne, which was then used as a justification.
+He was not allowed to return to the GDR.
 Biermann's exile provoked protests by leading East German intellectuals, including actor Armin Mueller-Stahl and novelist Christa Wolf.

 In 1977, he was joined in West Germany by his wife at the time, Christine Barg, as well as actress Eva-Maria Hagen, her daughter Catharina (Nina Hagen), and Sibylle Havemann, the daughter of Robert Havemann and mother of two of Biermann's children.
 In West Germany, his manager was the musician Diether Dehm, who was secretly a Stasi informer reporting on Biermann's activities to the GDR authorities.

 After moving to West Germany

 Now living in the West, Biermann continued his musical career, criticizing East Germany's Stalinist policies.
 He was able to perform publicly again in East Germany on 1 and 2 December 1989 during the Wende that eventually toppled the Communist government.
 In 1998, he received the German national prize.
 He supported the 1999 NATO Kosovo War and the 2003 invasion of Iraq.
 In the Arab–Israeli conflict he supports Israel and is critical of the fact, as he sees it, that, under the influence of antisemitic views, a majority of Germans lack both understanding and empathy for the Israeli side.
 He lives in Hamburg and in France.
 He is the father of ten children, three of them with his second wife Pamela Biermann, née Rüsche.